ibm-cloud-docs/discovery-data/connector-cos-cloud.md

 Obtain any required service licenses for the content on the website that you want to connect to.
 For more information about licenses, contact the system administrator of the data source.

-You must have the following information ready.
-If you don't know it, ask your SharePoint administrator to provide the information or consult the [Microsoft SharePoint developer documentation](https://docs.microsoft.com/en-us/sharepoint/dev/){: external}:
+You must have the following information ready:

 - **Endpoint**: The `endpoint` name to use to interact with {{site.data.keyword.cos_full_notm}} data.
 For example, `s3.us-south.cloud-object-storage.appdomain.cloud`.

   Do not include `http://` or `https://` in the endpoint value.
 For more information, see [Regional Endpoints](/docs/cloud-object-storage/basics?topic=cloud-object-storage-endpoints#endpoints-region){: external}.
 - **Access key id**: The `access_key_id` that was generated when the {{site.data.keyword.cos_full_notm}} instance was created.
 For example, `apr75g55a35547e6a80d80344b9h55a0`.
 - **Secret access key**: The `secret_access_key` to use to sign requests.
 This key was generated when the {{site.data.keyword.cos_full_notm}} instance was created.
-For example, ``.
+For example, `806a16c5d35266db8570a074512972341j82999a5160b3rf`.

 ## Prerequisite step
 {: #connector-cos-cloud-prereq-task}